History of Westeros

 By ancient custom an iron longsword had been laid across the lap of each who had been Lord of Winterfell, to keep the vengeful spirits in their crypts.
 The oldest had long ago rusted away to nothing, leaving only a few red stains where the metal had rested on stone.
 Ned wondered if that meant those ghosts were free to roam the castle now.
 He hoped not.
 The first Lords of Winterfell had been men hard as the land they ruled. – AGOT, Eddard I

-Filed Under: Blog, Episodes Tagged With: audio, bael the bard, bran stark, eddard stark, house stark, jon snow, lyanna stark, ned stark, rhaegar targaryen, sansa stark, the crypts, video, winterfell
+Filed Under: Blog, Episodes Tagged With: audio, bael the bard, bran stark, crypts of winterfell, direwolf, direwolves, dragon, dragons, eddard stark, house stark, jon snow, lyanna stark, magic, ned stark, rhaegar targaryen, robb stark, sansa stark, skinchanger, the crypts, video, winterfell

 The Shadow of Summerhall: Aerys & Rhaegar (spoilers)

-This episode delves deep into Aerys, Rhaella, and Rhaegar Targaryen, as well as other characters who were impacted by Summerhall.
-There’s talk of how the Mad King could wreak havoc on the Seven Kingdoms even now…though our main focus is, of course, the Aftermath of Summerhall.
+This episode delves deep into Aerys, Rhaella, and Rhaegar Targaryen, and we also discuss other characters impacted by Summerhall.
+There’s talk of how the Mad King could wreak havoc on the Seven Kingdoms even now.
+Of course, our main focus is the Aftermath of Summerhall.
 Why didn’t it work?
 Who tried to capitalize on the instability?
 What impact did the event have on the survivors?
 What impact does it have on the current ASOIAF storyline?
+You can listen to the previous episode in this series here.
+Stay tuned past the credits for a short after episode chat.
+We’ll talk a bit more about dragon eggs, pyromancers, Summerhall art, toss out a few random facts.

 “Once it takes fire, the substance will burn fiercely until it is no more.”